cwise24/snopsy/docs/module2/7_pipeline.rst

 ``git clone https://gitlab.com/cwise24/snopsy.pipeline``

-Now, let's go into the new repository you just cloned
+Once cloned, change directory `cd` into the new directory

 ::

   cd snopsy.pipeline

-Now you must create the the **ci** file using the below code block.
+You must create the the **ci** file using the below code block.
 Notice the variable **SITE** has the value `site2`.
 After your pipeline runs we will change this to `site1`, add our rules and update the repository.

 .. important::  Pay close attention to indentation, YAML is very picky!!